ximcoin/Stellar-Ticker-Service/README.md

 This repo contains various tools and services that you can use and deploy, as well as the SDK you can use to develop applications that integrate with the Stellar network.

+## Modifications in this fork

+This fork updates the `services/ticker` service to work only with a limited set of assets.
+For that there are functions `filtered-assets`, `filtered-orderbooks`, `filtered-trades`.

+* The file `services/ticker/issuers.txt` describes the list of assets that are being tracked.
+* The nginx server of the ticker got equipped with SSL certificates and CORS headers.
+File: `services/ticker/docker/conf/nginx.conf`
+* The Dockerfile at `services/ticker/docker/Dockerfile-dev` got a certbot
+* The crontab at `services/ticker/docker/conf/crontab.txt` got a new job to update the SSL cert not to expire

 ## Package Index

 * [Horizon Server](services/horizon): Full-featured API server for Stellar network